sweisman/oddie/README.md

 ### In daemon mode:

-After init, oddies outputs `OK` to STDIO and then listens to STDIN for commands of the above format.
+After init, oddie outputs `OK` to STDIO and then listens to STDIN for commands of the above format.

 To terminate, send `CLOSE=0;` provides a clean shutdown but is optional.